LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 ### Subject Matter Jurisdiction Over Compulsory Counterclaims

-- Compulsory counterclaim will _always_ satisfy [supplemental jurisdiction]({{ site.baseurl }}/outlines/Subject_Matter_Jurisdiction).
+Compulsory counterclaim will _always_ satisfy [supplemental jurisdiction]({{ site.baseurl }}/outlines/Subject_Matter_Jurisdiction).

 ### Consequences of Omitting a Compulsory Counterclaim

-- Preclusion
-  - If defendant fails to assert a compulsory counterclaim, they may not assert that claim later in a separate action.
+If defendant fails to assert a compulsory counterclaim, they may not assert that claim later in a separate action.

 - Not [_res judicata_]({{ site.baseurl }}/outlines/Preclusion), because defendant who asserts no counterclaim is not a “claimant”.
 - Purpose of compulsory counterclaim rule is to place defendant and plaintiff on even footing with regard to which claims they must assert in the same action.

 ## Permissive Counterclaims